HomeSpan/HomeSpan/docs/HS_STATUS.md

   HS_AP_CONNECTED,                        // The Access Point is started and a user device has been connected HS_AP_TERMINATED,                       // HomeSpan has terminated the Access Point HS_OTA_STARTED,                         // HomeSpan is in the process of receiving an Over-the-Air software update
-  HS_WIFI_SCANNING                        // HomeSpan is in the process of scanning for WiFi networks };
+  HS_WIFI_SCANNING,                       // HomeSpan is in the process of scanning for WiFi networks HS_ETH_CONNECTING                       // HomeSpan is trying to connect to an Ethernet network };
 ```